NovationScripts/Multimillionaire/README.md

 We can add a function for adding new additional flags after completing the game.

+In such networks, not only communities but also entire countries could unite, thereby regulating the exchange rate in relation to other currencies.
+This way, the exchange rate would be more realistic.

 If the errors are fixed, it might actually work.